tabalinas/jsgrid/README.md

 An integer value specifying the amount of items on the page.
 Applied only when `paging` is `true`.

 ### pageButtonCount (default `15`)
-An integer value specifying the maximum amount of page buttons to be displayed in pager.
+An integer value specifying the maximum amount of page buttons to be displayed in the pager.

 ### pagerFormat
 A string specifying pager format.
-The default value is  `"Pages: {first} {prev} {pages} {next} {last} &nbsp;&nbsp; {pageIndex} of {pageCount}"` There are placeholders that can be used in the format:
+The default value is  `"Pages: {first} {prev} {pages} {next} {last} &nbsp;&nbsp; {pageIndex} of {pageCount}"`

+There are placeholders that can be used in the format:

 ````javascript